|hope college > academic departments > pre-professional|

 What classes do I need to take?
 Courses Required or Recommended

-Dental School admission requirements are determined by each dental school, but there are five, 2-semester courses that are required at most dental schools.
+Dental School admission requirements are determined by each dental school.
 Since a dental school can add additional courses to its requirements at anytime, it is essential that a student looks up the most up-to-date information directly from the dental schools.
 Use the ADEA Offical Guide to Dental Schools.

-Courses Required at Most Dental Schools: (2 semesters each)
+Courses Required at the 2 State of Michigan Dental Schools:

-The above courses may be completed during the first 3 years, so the student is appropriately prepared for the Dental Admission Test (DAT).
-The DAT covers basic material in biology, general chemistry, and organic chemistry.
+Dental Admission Test (DAT) covers basic material in biology, general chemistry, and organic chemistry.
+Those courses may be completed during the first 3 years, so the student is appropriately prepared.
 The DAT also includes sections testing perceptual ability, reading comprehension, and quantitative reasoning.
 Students take the DAT after sophomore or junior year.

 What do I major in?
 Choice of Major